BranikSWG/orm/1.x/quick-start.md

 ## Defining entities

-Entities are an object-oriented representation of a table row.
+[Entities][1] are an object-oriented representation of a table row.
 They are represented with the help of classes and each instance of such a class is a direct mapping to a table's record.
-Entity classes inherit from `Opis\ORM\Entity` base class, which provides a single method, named `orm`, that returns a data mapper object.
+Entity classes inherit from `Opis\ORM\Entity` base class, which provides a single method, named `orm`, that returns a [data mapper] object.
-The data mapper object has various methods that allows you to interact with the entity's records.
+The data mapper object has various methods that allow us to interact with the entity's records.

 Let's consider the following tables